We've put together an assortment of resources on the following topics.

 This chart provides examples of Universal Design as applied to different classroom objects and examples of how to modify those materials to include all children.
 It was created by Kristen Haugen.

-This tool can be used by child care providers of children from birth to three years old to help them select toys that are inclusive and can be used by children with and without disabilities.
-It was designed by the US Department of Education, Office of Special Education Programs.
+This tool can be used by child care providers with children from birth to three years old to help them select toys that are inclusive.
+The tool can be used by children with and without disabilities.

 Zoning to Maximize Learning

-This tip sheet from NCQTL provides strategies to be used in classrooms to organize teachers and classroom environments.
+This tip sheet provides strategies to be used in classrooms to organize teachers and classroom environments.

 HEALTH & SAFETY